dantegates/my-quarantine-playlist/post.md

 P(p\vert D)=\frac{ {n\choose s}p^{\alpha+s-1}(1-p)^{\beta+n-s-1}}{B(s,n-s)B(\alpha,\beta)}
 $$

-The algebra here is not terrible difficult.
+The algebra here is not terribly difficult.
 The challenge is understanding what we do and don't need in the equation above.

 Ignoring the terms which are fixed for all $p$ we have